Dmumladz3/Epam-course-module1/modules/Build tools (Maven, Gradle)/Homework.md

 Second stars should be applied manually (Prod)

-Create Deploy Job (name: deploy) – 1 point
+Create Deploy Job (name: deploy)

 Should be parameterized with artifacts prompted with QA star

  Use Container Deploy plugin

-Setup machine on cloud.epam.com – 1 point
+Setup machine on cloud.epam.com

 Setup additional user for Jenkins